Big brands face struggle to contain own label advance in Europe

 "Will they really want to go to a hard discounter or will they look to go to a more friendly store?" finance chief Jean-Marc Huet asked in an interview with Reuters.

-"Some good work has been done by big brands," said Antoine Giscard d’Estaing, finance director of France's Casino (CASP.PA), highlighting more attractive prices, new products and heavy television advertising.
+"Some good work has been done by big brands," said Antoine Giscard d'Estaing, finance director of France's Casino , highlighting more attractive prices, new products and heavy television advertising.

 SHORT-TERM EFFECT